Christ Inao Oulaï

-Christ Ravynel Inao Oulaï (born 6 April 2006) is an Ivorian professional footballer who plays as a midfielder for Trabzonspor and the Ivory Coast national team.
+Christ Ravynel Inao Oulaï (born 6 April 2006) is an Ivorian professional footballer who plays as a midfielder for club Fiorentina and the Ivory Coast national team.

-Career
+Club career

 Inao joined the youth academy of JMG Academy at the age of 12, where he finished his development.

-On 6 July 2024, he joined the French Ligue 2 club Bastia.
+On 6 July 2024, he joined France's Bastia in Ligue 2.
 He made his senior debut with Bastia in a 4–0 Coupe de France win over FC Freymingon 16 November 2024.
+On 14 April 2025, he scored his first career goal in a 5–2 victory over Laval.

-On 22 August 2025, he transferred to the Turkish Süper Lig club Trabzonspor on a 5-year contract.
+On 22 August 2025, Inao transferred to Turkish club Trabzonspor, signing a five-year contract.
+Later that year, on 25 October, he scored his first goal for the club in a 2–0 Süper Lig win over Eyüpspor.

+On 19 July 2026, Inao joined Serie A side Fiorentina.

 International career

-Inao was called up to the Ivory Coast national team for a set of friendlies in November 2025.
+Inao received his first call-up to the Ivory Coast national team in November 2025 for two friendly matches against Saudi Arabia and Oman.

+He was included in Ivory Coast's squad for the 2025 Africa Cup of Nations in Morocco.
+On 31 December 2025, during the group stage, he was named Man of the Match in a 3–2 victory over Gabon.

+On 15 May 2026, Inao was named by Ivory Coast head coach Emerse Faé in the 26-man squad for the 2026 FIFA World Cup.